safafa/re-former/README.md

 - in the browser enter 'http://localhost:3000/users/1/edit to edit existing user
 - in the console press 'ctrl+c' to stop the live server from working
 - run : <code> rails console </code> to start the rails console
-- run : <User.all> to see existing users
+- run : 'User.all' to see existing users

 Setup